-But I would challenge you to learn some Japanese, because even just a tiny bit goes a LONG way toward improving your time here.
+But I would challenge you to learn some Japanese because even just a tiny bit goes a LONG way toward improving your time here.

 Even just small things, like some of the phrases I’ve already given you, will smooth things out for you.

-There will be many times when you’re out and about and a couple good phrases will come in handy.
+There will be many times when you’re out and about and a couple of good phrases will come in handy.

 They could mean the difference between a frustrating situation and a constructive one — and learning some Japanese is not nearly as hard as you might imagine at first.

-In the next section I’m going to teach you a simple strategy to start your learning.
+In the next section, I’m going to teach you a simple strategy to start your learning.

 #14 – Learn Situationally, What you like.